-Sussex University has seen a dramatic decrease of rodent activity from the conception of the Integrated Pest Management Plan in 2019 within the buildings and grounds Sussex Estates and Facilities manage.
+The University of Sussexhas seen a dramatic decrease of rodent activity from the conception of the Integrated Pest Management Plan in 2019 within the buildings and grounds Sussex Estates and Facilities manage.

 The plan outlines procedures to be followed to protect the health and safety of staff, student and visitors from pest and pesticide hazards, and is designed to comply with company policies and legislation.